saeed51100/machine-learning/forex-prediction/classification/readme.txt

 Please think long and hard.
 I am a developer and I program with Python in Jupyter.
 I want you to help me write a Forex time-series classification program.

+# --------------------------
+Goal
+# --------------------------
-Goal: give the model WINDOW_SIZE = 60 unseen hourly candles and have the model predict trend reversal points for the next FORECAST_HORIZON = 10 hours immediately after the 60th candle.
+give the model WINDOW_SIZE = 60 unseen hourly candles and have the model predict trend reversal points for the next FORECAST_HORIZON = 10 hours immediately after the 60th candle.
 The model must output class labels for each of the 10 forecast hours: 0 = no signal, 1 = buy, 2 = sell.
+In this 10-hour window, there should be at least one and at most two trend reversal points, and the rest should be zero.
 Only actual reversal points should be labeled 1 or 2 (most forecast steps should be 0).

 # --------------------------
 Data (training dataset)